 These instructions refer to getting set up with ArcGIS Pro for the first time in a lab environment.
-ArcGIS Pro is available on the library's GIS workstations.
+Access to ArcGIS Pro is available in the library and off-campus.
 It is also possible to download ArcGIS Pro for educational use on your own computer or laptop for free if you are a current Carleton student, staff, or faculty member.

 - Follow the instructions on this page to download and/or sign in to ArcGIS Pro.

 - Reminder: make sure you sign in using Your ArcGIS Organization's URL (carleton-u) and your MyCarletonOne credentials

 - Once ArcGIS Pro has launched, under New, select Map

 - Save your new map project, and then ArcGIS Pro will launch and a new map screen will appear.

 - You're set up and ready to go!